There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 I do agree that parenting is one of the key factors that influence how children turn out but that doesn’t discount the importance of the school and it’s impact at all.

 Please note that I am no expert in this field.
 These are just generic observations that do not represent every single student studying in those places.
+After all, I have only studied in two schools and have not been to every single school in Singapore.

 Just to share a bit of my background: